rtunazzz/hidemyemail-generator/README.md

 You can get prebuild binaries for Windows & ARM Macs from the [releases page](https://github.com/rtunazzz/hidemyemail-generator/releases).
 Follow the guide steps 1 & 2 below if you'd like to run it from source, otherwise you can skip to the 3rd step - set your cookie and run.

+Apple allows you to create 5 * # of people in your iCloud familly emails every 30 mins or so.
+From my experience, they cap the amount of iCloud emails you can generate at ~700.

 ## Setup
 > Python 3.9+ is required!